 In most cases, results for both blood and urine potassium tests are available within a period of a few business days.

-Test results can be sent by mail or made accessible through online health portals.
-You may also receive a call or email from your doctor to either review your results or to schedule a follow-up appointment.
+Test results can be sent by mail or accessible through online health portals.
+You may also receive a call or email from your doctor to either review your results or schedule a follow-up appointment.

 Interpreting test results

-Interpretation of a potassium test requires carefully considering the test result, the laboratory reference range, and your health situation.
+Interpretation of a potassium test requires carefully considering the result, the laboratory reference range, and your health situation.
 Because potassium is frequently measured with other electrolytes, levels may be evaluated together.

 A common reference range for potassium is from around 3.5 to 5 mmol/L, although there can be slight variation between laboratories.
 For this reason, it is important to look for the specific reference interval listed on your test report.

 Too much potassium in the blood is called hyperkalemia.
 This can signify that the kidneys are not properly removing excess potassium from the blood and excreting it from the body in urine.
 It is often related to certain medications that prevent the kidneys from regulating potassium levels, but other kidney disorders (such as acute or chronic kidney failure) may also cause it.

 High potassium levels can also occur when too much potassium is released into the blood from inside cells where it is normally stored.
 This can be caused by burns or other injuries (eg, severe tissue trauma, hemolysis), and conditions that affect the acid-base balance in the body.

 In many cases, high potassium levels are the result of multiple causes.
 Increasing potassium intake from diet or supplements rarely causes hyperkalemia alone.
 Still, when paired with reduced kidney function or other contributing factors, increased intake may spur a rise in blood levels of potassium.